-Click on the Set Data Plate From Capture File button, in the Save and Restore Parameters window, to select the capture file created from the previous control (if available).
+From the Save and Restore Parameters window, click on the Set Data Plate From Capture File button to select the capture file created from the previous control (if available).

-If using the Set Data Plate From Capture File button, browse to the Capture file location and select the file, then click on the OK button (Figure 59).
+If using the Set Data Plate From Capture File button, browse to the Capture file location and select the file, then click on the OK button (Figure 67).
 Using a capture file, during an initial calibration, will only restore the dataplate information.
 To restore the remaining capture file parameter settings, click on the box next to the Overlay Capture File After Calibration.
-If this feature is not used, the capture can still used after performing the initial calibration to overwrite the parameter settings.
+If this feature is not used, the capture file can still be used after performing the initial calibration to overwrite the parameter settings.
+This is not recommended because user data will be cleared during the download.